Two men perform on a spotlighted stage: one sings into a microphone while the other plays an acoustic guitar; drummer and bassist silhouette in back.

 Someone else has the stronger voice.
 The better tone.
 The wider range.
 The natural stage presence.
 You start wondering, Why am I the one leading?

-It isn’t a fun feeling, and it’s not an uncommon one either.
-Plenty of worship leaders aren’t the most (musically) gifted person in the room.
-They’re leading because they were willing.
+It is not a fun feeling, and it is not an uncommon one either.
+Plenty of worship leaders are not the most musically gifted person in the room.
+They are leading because they were willing.
 Available.
-Faithful when others weren’t.
-But the comparisons still creep in.
-If you don’t deal with it, it becomes a nasty drain on your confidence, and it distorts your calling.
-Next thing you know, you’re thinking about stepping away from something God has actually asked you to carry.
+Faithful when others were not.

-Time to talk about navigating those troublesome waters.
+Let’s talk about navigating those waters.

 Why Comparison Hits So Hard in Worship Ministry